What is the Best Woodshop Air Filtration System? (2023)

 What Air Filtration System Size Do You Need?

 Small woodshops don’t need massive units with more than 450 CFM.
-Because of this, we can assure you that you can get by with ⅙ hp to ⅛ hp motor engines.
+Because of this, I’d recommend opting for ⅙ hp to ⅛ hp motor engines.

 On the other hand, filtering air in larger spaces should require bigger units with power motors of around ⅓ hp.